Mandailing people

 A traditional house in Mandailing Natal Regency.

-The Mandailing (also known as Mandailing Batak) people are an ethnic group in Sumatra, Indonesia that is commonly associated with the Batak people.
+The Mandailing (also known as Mandailing Batak) people are one of the sub-ethnic groups of the Batak people, found mainly in North Sumatra and West Sumatra, Indonesia.
 They are found mainly in the northern section of the island of Sumatra in Indonesia.
-They came under the influence of the Kaum Padri who ruled the Minangkabau of Tanah Datar.
-As a result, the Mandailing were influenced by Muslim culture and converted to Islam.
-There are also a group of Mandailing in Malaysia, especially in the states of Selangor and Perak.
+They came under the influence of the Kaum Padri who ruled the Minangkabau people.
+As a result, the Mandailing people were influenced by Muslim culture and converted to Islam.
+There is also a group of Mandailing in Malaysia, especially in the states of Selangor and Perak.
 They are closely related to the Angkola and Toba.

 Etymology

 The etymology of 'Mandailing' is said to be a compounding of the words mande, meaning 'mother', and hilang, meaning 'lost'.
 Thus, the name is said to mean "lost mother".
 Mandailing society is patriarchal, employing family names, or marga.
 Well-known Mandailing margas include: Lubis, Nasution, Siregar, Ritonga, Hasibuan, Harahap, Dalimunthe (originally from Munthe), Matondang, Rangkuti, Parinduri, Puasa, Pulungan, Rambe, Daulae(y), Pohan, Batubara (not to be confused with the Batu Bara people from the east coast of Sumatra), Barus and Hutajulu.